Managing GHC versions with ghcup

 What about Windows?

-ghcup does not work on Windows, and it is not planned to.
+does not work on Windows, and it is not planned to.
 So how should we manage our GHC versions on Windows?
 I have done some Haskell development on Windows.
-Most of the time I got away with WSL; I opened a bash shell backed by Ubuntu and just used ghcup.
+Most of the time I got away with WSL; I opened a bash shell backed by Ubuntu and just used ghcup

 On actual Windows, I have heard great things about Chocolatey.
 See this blog post for more information on getting GHC and cabal up and running on Windows.

-curl into bash is evil!
+into bash

-I agree.
-Here’s how I actually use ghcup.
+.
 Instead of curling into bash, clone the repo:

 $ git clone git@github.com:haskell/ghcup.git